 Let’s take this in 3 steps.

-Step 1 — Make a list: What does your final exam actually measure?
+Step 1 — Make a list: What goes into your portfolio?

 A final exam is supposed to assess the key skills and knowledge that students have learned throughout the entire course.
 So, as a starting point, make a list – what are those key skills and knowledge?
 At the top of the list, write “My final exam assesses” and just write what comes to mind.